 - Evidence of published material in professional publications written by others about the alien's work in the academic field

 - Evidence of participation, either on a panel or individually, as a judge of the work of others in the same or allied academic field

 - Evidence of original scientific or scholarly research contributions in the field

 - Evidence of authorship of scholarly books or articles (in scholarly journals with international circulation) in the field

 Because of the highly specific requirements for the professors and researchers category of an EB-1B, it’s very important that an EB-1B application is completed thoroughly and with enough evidence to prove that an applicant meets the criteria.
 Failing to provide a complete and thorough EB-1B application risks delaying your career plans for what could be years.
-Moon Law Office’s experienced immigration lawyers can help with the EB-1B application process.
+Janet Moon, Esq. can help with the EB-1B application process.

 For professional guidance, schedule a consultation today.